sarnold/simple-python-project/README.rst

 commit to succeed; some errors should be fixed automatically (use ``git status`` and ``git diff`` to review any changes).

-See the following sections for more information on gitchangelog and pre-commit.
+See the following sections in the built docs for more information on gitchangelog and pre-commit.

 You will need to install pre-commit before contributing any changes;
 installing it using your system's package manager is recommended,